Saif64/Interview-prep/README.md

 ---

-### Knock me on [LinkedIn](https://www.linkedin.com/in/muntasir-mahmud-saif-9a0900233/) if you hvae any query. :blush: <br> And if you like the repository give it a :star:
+### Knock me on [LinkedIn](https://www.linkedin.com/in/muntasir-mahmud-saif-9a0900233/) if you have any query. :blush: <br> And if you like the repository give it a :star:

 ---